matloff/polyanNA/README.md

 M. Jones, Indicator and Stratification Methods for Missing Explanatory Variables in Multiple Linear Regression, *JASA*m 1996

 O.S.
-Miettinen, Regression Analysis, in *Theoretical Epidemiology:
+Miettinen, *Theoretical Epidemiology:
-Principles of Occurrence Research in Medicine*, 1983
+Principles of Occurrence Research in Medicine*, 1985

 S. Soysal *et al*, the Effects of Sample Size and Missing Data Rates on Generalizability Coefficients, *Eurasian J. of Ed.
 Res.*, 2018